getSources option.

 Users can scroll through items in the menu with the up and down keys.

-Templates define how to display each section of the autocomplete, including the header
+Templates define how to display each section of the autocomplete, including the header, footer, and each item.

 Templates can return any valid virtual DOM element.